 Managing our records

-Highways England is responsible for creating and maintaining a record of activity.
+National Highways is responsible for creating and maintaining a record of activity.
 These records must be stored in the appropriate system.
 Records will be managed and disposed of in-line with the company retention and disposal schedule and the company will record that destruction.

 Any supplier managing records on our behalf must help us meet our legal obligations by: